 First, we’ll bid a project based on a “white box” – this means we’ll calculate the cost of painting an area with none of the above considerations.
 Then, we’ll factor in the additional time and materials needed so that the space meets final specifications.
 You need company colors and a logo on the break room wall?
 No trouble – we can make that happen.

-The short answer is that office painting in Kansas City is generally about $600 per day per painter for smaller projects.
-What that means is you can expect the walls in one larger room (lunch room, conference room, etc.) and a couple of average offices to be completed on one day.
+The short answer is that office painting in Kansas City is generally about $600 per painter per day.
+Generally, you can expect the walls in one larger room (lunch room, conference room, etc.) and a smaller office to be completed on one day.

-With larger projects the balance between labor and materials changes so a contractor is able to be more efficient.
+With larger projects the balance between labor and materials changes so a contractor is able to be more efficient, and therefore, more cost-effective.

-Yes, we have a two day ($1200) minimum – this allows us to arrive, set up and be most efficient with our time and your budget.
+We have a one day ($600) minimum – this allows us to arrive, set up and be most efficient with our time and your budget.
 That means that you’ll get top value when painting your conference room or front entry.
-But, it also means that for small projects, like painting a single 10′ x 12′ office, we aren’t able to be as efficient.

 Safety matters so we make sure to train our employees on how to safely work in office environments.
 We’ll use the right ladder for hallways, the right ladder for stairs.
 We’ll use caution tape to flag an area so your nice office people don’t wind up in our wet paint.
 Drop cloths when they’re needed, doors closed where possible.
 We’re even equipped to set up temporary barrier walls if that’s a better option.